-- 8. Harassment - a. the striking, shoving, kicking, or otherwise touching or making physical contact in regard to another for the purpose of harassing, annoying, or alarming - b. directing abusive or obscene language or making an obscene gesture toward someone for the purpose of harassing, annoying, or alarming (i.e. making or using persistent derogatory comments, epithets, or slurs that place a person in a hostile or fearful environment or where the person's safety is in jeopardy). - c.
-Engaging in any form of misconduct, intimidation, or bullying directed to any member of the College community - 9.
-Unauthorized Use - a. unauthorized use or possession of College equipment or property - b. unauthorized use or duplication of any keys - 10.
-Unauthorized Use of Computer Resources - a. use of a College owned computer when not currently enrolled in a class requiring the use of a College owned computer or without the written permission from the appropriate College official - b. inspection and/or modification of data or programs that were not specifically assigned to, owned by, or created by the modifier - c. use of another individual's account number without permission - d. interference, electronically or otherwise, with other users of college computers - e. unauthorized use of computer resources for personal gain - f. use of another individual's programs or data without permission - g. viewing, printing, or transmitting obscene, sexually suggestive, vulgar, or offensive messages on websites - h. unnecessary use (waste) of computing supplies - i. physical abuse of hardware - j. harassment of any kind - k. transmitting messages with derogatory or inflammatory remarks about an individual's race, age, disability, religion, national origin, physical attributes, or sexual preference - 1. transmitting messages with abusive, profane, or offensive language - m. using computer resources for any purpose that is illegal, against College policy, or contrary to the best interest of the College - n. using computer resources to participate in Internet games, contests, or chatrooms or transmitting e-mail or other electronic communications that hides or misrepresents the identity of the sender - violation of copyright(s): Copyrighted materials may not be transmitted by individuals using the College email/Internet system.
+- unauthorized use or possession of College equipment or property - unauthorized use or duplication of any keys

+Unauthorized Use of Computer Resources 10.

+- use of a College owned computer when not currently enrolled in a class requiring the use of a College owned computer or without the written permission from the appropriate College official - inspection and/or modification of data or programs that were not specifically assigned to, owned by, or created by the modifier - use of another individual's account number without permission - interference, electronically or otherwise, with other users of college computers d. - e. unauthorized use of computer resources for personal gain - f. use of another individual's programs or data without permission - viewing, printing, or transmitting obscene, sexually suggestive, vulgar, or offensive messages on websites - unnecessary use (waste) of computing supplies - physical abuse of hardware i. - harassment of any kind - transmitting messages with derogatory or inflammatory remarks about an individual's race, age, disability, religion, national origin, physical attributes, or sexual preference - transmitting messages with abusive, profane, or offensive language - m. using computer resources for any purpose that is illegal, against College policy, or contrary to the best interest of the College - using computer resources to participate in Internet games, contests, or chatrooms or transmitting e-mail or other electronic communications that hides or misrepresents the identity of the sender - violation of copyright(s): Copyrighted materials may not be transmitted by individuals using the College email/Internet system.
 Users may not copy, retrieve, modify or forward copyrighted or licensed materials except with the owner's permission or as a single copy for reference only